Search Space | Explore Extent

 • Mercury

 Mercury is the closest planet to our Sun, at just 58 million km (36 million miles) or 0.39 Astronomical Unit (AU) out.
-But despite its reputation for being sun-baked and molten, it is not the hottest planet in our Solar System
+But despite its reputation for being sun-baked and molten, it is not the hottest planet in our Solar System.

 Mercury is also the smallest planet in our Solar System, and is also smaller than its largest moon (Ganymede, which orbits Jupiter).
 And being equivalent in size to 0.38 Earths, it is just slightly larger than the Earth’s own Moon.
-But this may have something to do with its incredible density, being composed primarily of rock and iron ore.

 Mercury Facts